 Pressure will keep you feeling overwhelmed, but being motivated and inspired will make you able to get things done.

-If you know deep down that you need to declutter – then look for motivation (there’s plenty of great quotes on this site to get you started!), hire a professional to help, get a friend on board – anything that will help you feel more ready to get this done…
+If you know deep down that you need to declutter – then look for motivation, hire a professional to help, get a friend on board – anything that will help you feel more ready to get this done…

 #13 – Realise that this is a positive thing